gene-git/nginx_passwd/README.rst

 It also provides modern hash functions, such as argon2 and pbkdf2_sha512, which are far superior.

 * All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.
   The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
 You can also manually verify the signature

 New Or Interesting
 ==================

+**Version 3.1.0**

+* Remove os.getlogin() in tests (ENOTTY reported by @ccharabaruk on AUR package).
+* Small tidy ups

 **Version 3.0.0**